Maksymiliann/Team-5Pebbles/index.md

 ## 3.8 Are actors of different zodiac signs equally likely to win an Oscar?

 The Academy Awards, commonly known as the Oscars, are annual awards presented by the Academy of Motion Picture Arts and Sciences (AMPAS) to honor outstanding achievements in the film industry.
 First held in 1929, the Oscars have become one of the most prestigious and widely recognized accolades in cinema.

 In this analysis, we gathered the data of the winner of best actor and best actress from 1929-2023 and calculated the awarding rate of different zodaic signs.
-Then we use z-score and Chi-square Test to test if the differences of awarding rate among different zodiac signs are significant.
+Then we use z-score and Chi-square Test to test **if the differences of awarding rate among different zodiac signs are significant**.

 ![insert oscar picture](/assets/img/OscarAwardingRate.png)

 As shown in the graph above, Capricorn, Aries, and Taurus rank as the top three zodiac signs with the highest winning rates, while Aquarius, Gemini, and Sagittarius are the three with the lowest winning rates.
 Furthermore, our statistical analysis reveals that actors born under Capricorn have a significantly higher awarding rate than the average (z-score = 2.985, p-value < 0.05), whereas those born under Aquarius exhibit a significantly lower awarding rate than the average (z-score = -2.949, p-value < 0.01).
 For the remaining zodiac signs, the differences in awarding rates compared to the average are not statistically significant.

 Additionally, we performed a Chi-Square test to assess whether awarding rates are significantly associated with zodiac signs.
 The results (chi-square statistic = 14.177, p-value = 0.223) indicate that, while some individual zodiac signs show significant deviations from the average awarding rate, there is no overall significant correlation between zodiac signs and awarding rates.

 **result of z-score**